When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “Is that a gay shop?”

 “Bingo.
 Jace and I worked there over Christmas when the band thing blew up.
 All those pre-teeny-boppers started chasing us.
-Felix made us wear these crazy briefs and sold all the girls the same ones.
+Felix made us wear these wild briefs and sold all the girls the same ones.
 They make their boyfriends wear them.
 I sign mine and write down a fake phone number to call if the 12-year-old boys want to talk with me.
 I’ll tell Felix you’re our new singer.
 You can have your own line of sexy underwear.”

 “Oh, I prefer what you wear.”